An act relating to school safety; creating s. 1006.147,

 (4) By December 1, 2008, each school district shall adopt a

-policy prohibiting bullying and harassment shall afford all
+policy prohibiting bullying and harassment of any student or

-students the same protection regardless of their status under the
+afford all students the same protection regardless of their

-law.
-A school district may establish separate discrimination
+status under the law.
+The school district may establish separate

-policies that include categories of students.
-Each school
+discrimination policies that include categories of students.
+The

-community representatives, and local law enforcement agencies in
+representatives, and local law enforcement agencies in the

-the process of adopting the policy.
-Each school district's policy
+process of adopting the policy.
+The school district policy must

-must be implemented in a manner that is ongoing throughout the
+be implemented in a manner that is ongoing throughout the school

-school year and integrated with the school's curriculum, the
+year and integrated with a school's curriculum, a school's

-efforts.
-Each school district's policy must contain, at a
+school district policy must contain, at a minimum, the following

 (a) A statement prohibiting bullying and harassment.